 TGV train services in the region run from Paris Gare d L’Est, and Lille-Flanders – you can also transfer from the London Eurostar service at Lille-Europe.

-The regions are connected easily to the rest of France by road, with major Autoroutes from Reims, Metz, the Channel ports and Paris.
+The regions are connected easily to the rest of France by road, with major autoroutes from Reims, Metz, the Channel ports and Paris.

-The France Buying Guide walks you step-by-step through each stage of the property buying process in France, with practical recommendations from our experts who have been through the process themselves.
+The France Buying Guide walks you step-by-step through each stage of the property buying process in France.
+Additionally, there are also practical recommendations from our experts who have been through the process themselves.
 The guide will help you to: